 How to Tell If a Watermelon Is Sweet

 Print Friendly, PDF & Email

 Have you wondered how to tell if a watermelon is sweet?
 Do you enjoy eating watermelon but hate it when it’s too watery or hasn’t matured enough to be sweet?
-Some watermelons are full of flavor, while others taste more like water than anything else.
+Some watermelons are flavorful, while others taste more like water than anything else.
 Mark has been our watermelon “tester” for years.
-He’ll tell you that when you tap your knuckles on the outside of the melon you want to hear a hollow sound.
-If it sounds “dull” without the hollow sound, move on to another one.
+He’ll tell you that when you tap your knuckles on the outside of the melon, you want to hear a hollow sound.
+Move on to another one if it sounds “dull” without the hollow sound.

-I’m not sure that’s a foolproof approach, so if you’d like to make sure you’re always buying a sweet watermelon that satisfies your craving for fresh and delicious fruit, check out these helpful tips.
-You can use these tips to tell if a watermelon will taste sweet or not.
+I’m not sure that’s a foolproof approach or that you’ll find a perfect melon.
+But if you’d like to take most of the guesswork out of finding a ripe watermelon that’s sweet and satisfies your craving for fresh and delicious fruit, check out these helpful tips.
+You can use these tips to tell whether a watermelon is a ripe melon and will taste sweet most of the time.
 In case you missed this post, How To Dehydrate Watermelon

+How to Tell If a Watermelon Is Sweet